4n4ru/CI_MS1_BodelschwingherHof/README.md

 ### User Stories

 #### First-time User
-1. As a user, I want to know where the restaurant is lokated
+1. As a first time user, I want to know where the restaurant is lokated
-2. As a user, I want to know the price range
+2. As a first time user, I want to know the price range
-3. As a user, I want to know more about the restaurant
+3. As a first time user, I want to know more about the restaurant
-4. As a user, I want to get a feel of what to expect at the restaurant
+4. As a first time user, I want to get a feel of what to expect at the restaurant

 #### Returning User
 5. As a returning user, I want to see the Sunday meal offer
 6. As a returnign user, I want to know the opening times
-7. As a user returning user, I want to find a phone number to call for reservation
+7. As a returning user, I want to find a phone number to call for reservation
-8. As a user returning user, I want to see the menu
+8. As a returning user, I want to see the menu
-9. As a user returning user, I want to leave some comment, suggestion or message to the staff
+9. As a returning user, I want to leave some comment, suggestion or message to the staff
-10. As a user returning user, I want to find the restaurant on social media
+10. As a returning user, I want to find the restaurant on social media
-11. As a user returning user, I want to know who is preparing the food
+11. As a returning user, I want to know who is preparing the food
-12. As a user returning user, I want to get directions to the restaurant
+12. As a returning user, I want to get directions to the restaurant

 #### Site Owner
 13. As the site owner, I want users to find news about upcoming events or changes in opening times